cds-hooks/docs/docs/specification/current.md

 `{{userRelatedPersonId}}`|FHIR id of the RelatedPerson resource corresponding to the current user.

-No single FHIR resource represents a user, rather Practitioner and PractitionerRole may be jointly used to represent a provider, and Patient or Person are used to represent a patient or their proxy.
+No single FHIR resource represents a user, rather Practitioner and PractitionerRole may be jointly used to represent a provider, and Patient or RelatedPerson are used to represent a patient or their proxy.
 Hook definitions typically define a `context.userId` field and corresponding prefetch token.

 #### Prefetch query restrictions